weatherlink/v2-api/_pages/tools-postman.md

 Install and/or start Postman.
 From the menu select File > Import and browse for the Postman collection file you downloaded in Step 1.
 Then select File > Import again and browse for the Postman environment file you downloaded and edited.

 After importing both files you will see a collection on the left hand side of Postman named "WeatherLink v2 API".
 This is the collection of URLs for testing the API.
-Additionally, the collection import file also contains a small block of JavaScript code that calculates the API Signature and API Timestamp variables dynamically.
-More on this will be discussed later.

 To use the environment settings that include your API Key and Secret look near the top right corner in Postman.
 There will be a drop down list that might say "No Environment" if this is a fresh installation of Postman.
 Click that list and choose the "WeatherLink v2 API" entry to change the Postman environment to use your API Key and Secret.